jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 After fighters embraced all disciplines, they entered a brave new world.

 A world of remarkable progress.
-With an open mind, video cameras, and the internet, fighters created a wealth of videos and distributed the content for everybody to learn from.
+With an open mind, video cameras, and the internet, fighters created a wealth of training videos and distributed the content for everybody to use.
 Thus, all willing fighters improved themselves by leaps and bounds every year.
 Kickboxers became wrestlers, Jiu-jitsu black belts learned high-kicks.
 Each martial art became a sub-discipline that brought its techniques to an open marketplace of ideas.

 With evolution as their teacher, these new martial artists started to listen to their bodies instead of other peoples stories.
 The speed of victories, and the less pain suffered in winning them, was the best judge, teacher, and pundit of martial arts techniques.
-The top trainers were the ones who put their students needs above their own and helped fighters adapt better techniques faster.
+The top trainers were the ones who put their students needs above their own by helping fighters adapt better techniques faster.

 When fighters finally embraced evolution, they created a new way for humans to think of self-defense called mixed-martial arts.